Mthe001/Bestro-restaurant/README.md

 - **Vite**: Next-generation frontend tooling for blazing-fast performance
 ## 📦 Getting Star

-Follow these steps to set up the project locall
+Follow these steps to set up the project local
 ### Prerequisites

 - **Node.js**: Ensure Node.js is installed on your syst